IoTtalk/MusicBox/README.md

 ### Device Feature meaning
 - C: an integer that represents the number of clusters
 - N: an integer that represents the number of the players in a cluster
-- Luminance: a float number L that represents the luminance intensity of the lights
+- L: a float number that represents the luminance intensity of the lights
 - Song: a JSON-format object representing a MIDI file
 - Mode: an integer representing the playing mode.
 In the sequential mode, the server cuts a song into I P-second segments, and the players sequentially perform the music segment in rotation.
 For 1<=c<=C and 1<=i <=I, Every player in cluster c performs segment if c= (i mode C).
 In the parallel mode, the server sends a song to all Players simultaneously then the Players perform the song in parallel.
 - Period: an integer P representing the length of a music segment